owNoeXist/CFG_IDAPython/README.md

-# PCFG_IDAPython
+# CFG_IDAPython
-The PCFG_IDAPython can exact PCFG by IDA pro.
+The CFG_IDAPython can exact CFG by IDA pro.

 ## How to run it
 These codes are based on IDAPython.